 We are committed to empowering the development of the industry with technology and innovation, providing high-quality services and innovative solutions to our brand partners, and creating shared value with our employees, community and society at large.
-In 2022, we received 18 awards and recognition for our excellent services, and three sustainability awards and honors.
+In 2023, we received more than 50 awards and recognition for our excellent services, and 4 sustainability awards and honors.
+We hosted the 7th Global Brand Ecommerce Summit to explore the trending topics, omni-channel exponential growth.
 Employee rights and benefits: We adhere to the principle of fair employment and equal pay.
 We strive to provide our employees with comprehensive social benefits, a diverse work environment and a wide range of career and leadership development and training opportunities.
-As of December 31, 2022, we had a total of 7,588 full-time employees (including 1,266 full-time employees from the acquired business entities during 2022), and our total employee training hours reached 152,751 with an average training hour per employee of 20.08.
-In 2022, we received 4 awards in employment aspect, such as Lagou 2022 Top Employer of the Year in the Internet Industry in China Z Times Favorite TOP Employer, and 51 Job 2023 Outstanding Employer Award for Excellence in Human Resource Management.
+As of December 31, 2023, we had a total of 7,827 employees (including 842 employees from acquired business during 2023), and our total employee training hours reached 64,775 with an average training hour per employee of 8.28.
+In 2023, we received 5 awards in employment aspect, such as Beisen 2023 China Talent Management Excellence Award and Zhaopin 2023 Outstanding Campus Recruitment Award.
 Innovation: Technology is the essence of future retail and is our DNA.
 We devote significant resources to our research and development efforts, focusing on developing our technology infrastructure and proprietary systems, expanding our technological footprint and enhancing the digitalization of our brand partners' retail business.
-Based on the deep understanding of brand ecommerce operation, we have joined hands with brand partners to embrace the new opportunities of omni-channel growth in the post-epidemic era and unremittingly explore new solutions.
-In 2022, we launched several innovative products and services, such as data algorithm marketing tools.
-On the basis of our operational experience, we proposed the core theory of 4Machine, constructed an advanced technology framework, and launched the technological business brand, BOCDOP, to create a technology-driven, omnichannel digital product and service configuration for Baozun, which will enable "good technology" to provide a better consumer experience and generate greater business value for brands.
-As of March 31, 2023, we had applied for 73 patents and 241 computer software works to be developed by us relating to various aspects of our operations.
+Based on the deep understanding of brand e-commerce operation, we have joined hands with brand partners to embrace the new opportunities of omni-channel growth in the post-epidemic era and unremittingly explore new solutions.
+In 2023, we have persistently advanced the optimization and enhancement of our technology business brand "BOCDOP", offering innovative standard services and solutions.
+Additionally, we accomplished the establishment of a multi-cloud capability to enhance organizational collaboration efficiency and set up a Delivery Center that enables remote responsiveness in resource allocation, effectively boosting resource utilization efficiency and delivery quality.
+As of December 31, 2023, we had filed applications for 75 patents and secured 321 computer software copyrights covering various aspects of our operations.